JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-spring-boot-restful-web-service.md

 In this section, you will create two endpoints to save and return the messages to the database:

 1. Add the `@Table` annotation to the `Message` class to declare mapping to a database table.
+Also add the `@Id` annotation before the `id` field.
-  The annotation also requires an additional import:
+  These annotations also require additional imports:

     ```kotlin
     import org.springframework.data.annotation.Id